Arpita-deb/HR-Tableau-Dashboard/README.md

 # Human Resources Tableau Dashboard

-This repository contains the original and working datasets used for creating the Human Resources Dashboard in Tableau.
-In addition to that, the Data Cleaning and Transformation steps in Excel and a data description of the final dataset used in Tableau.
+This repository contains the original and working datasets used for creating the Human Resources Dashboards in Tableau.
+In addition to that, the Data Cleaning and steps and a data description of the final dataset used in Tableau are also included.

 ## Datasets used: